Finding Nashville, Tennessee Low-Income Senior Apartments

 Types of Low Income Senior Housing in Nashville

 The US Department of Housing and Urban Development (HUD) offers different programs to provide Nashville subsidized senior housing.
-Understanding how each one works is important in order to know how to be eligible and how to apply for them.
+Understanding how each one works is important to know how to be eligible and how to apply for them.

 HUD Supportive Housing for the Elderly

-elderly woman in nashville low income apartmentUnder Section 202, HUD provides funding to non-profit construction organizations so that they will construct affordable housing for very low-income seniors.
-It also offers rental subsidy through the Project Rental Assistance Contract (PRAC), which goes to the property owner to make up for the low rent received by Nashville?s low income senior tenants.
+Under Section 202, HUD provides funding to non-profit construction organizations so that they can construct affordable housing for very low-income seniors.
+It also offers rental subsidies through the Project Rental Assistance Contract (PRAC), which goes to the property owner to make up for the low rent received by Nashville’s low-income senior tenants.
 Typically, seniors will only need to pay rent equal to about 30% of their adjusted income so both the senior tenants and the property owners will benefit from the subsidy.

 This housing option is generally suitable for seniors who want to live independently but may need assistance with things like cooking, housecleaning, transportation, counseling, dressing, bathing, and the like.
 In most cases, the homes under this program will only provide one-bedroom apartments with a bathroom and kitchen.
 They do not provide senior care.
 However, many of these communities employ Service Coordinators who can help senior tenants locate services and benefits that they may be otherwise unaware of.